-The Document Parser imported 23 entities into the Requirement class.
+The Document Parser imported the entities into the Requirement class.

-Notice that Debris 003 contains a description of the Geospatial Library and would better serve as a basic entity for constructing a Component entity representing our System of Interest.
+One of the requirements contains a description of the Geospatial Library and would better serve as a basic entity for constructing a Component entity representing our System of Interest.

 To transform an entity from one class to another: